DenisVoloshin/crawler/README.md

 # Web Crawler
 An Internet bot that knows to browse www to the predefine depth using Breadth-first search (BFS) approach.
-The bot is designed generic enough which could be easily be adjusted to the scalable distributed system.
+The bot is designed generic enough which could easily be adjusted to the scalable distributed system.
 ## System Requirements
 * JDK 8 or later